THE PROFESSOR IS HAPPY TO SEE YOU.

 Are You Tired of the Academic Run-Around —– an Advisor Who’s Never In, a Grad Program That Doesn’t Care, Funding That’s Never Enough, a Job Market That’s in The Tank, and a Tenure System That’s a Total Mystery —– And No One to Give You an Honest Answer?

-I also tell you the truth about your applications, job chances, tenure case, and so on.
-If they suck, I will tell you.
+I also tell you the truth about your applications and your record.
+If they are bad, I will tell you.
 And then we will get a plan to improve them.

-On the ‘Pearls of Wisdom’ Blog (see the categories to the left), I offer the hands-on information you need now to get through the hoops of academia.
+On the ‘Pearls of Wisdom’ Blog (see the categories to the right), I offer the hands-on information you need now to get through the hoops of academia.

-In The Prof Shop you’ll find Guidebooks that teach you how to prevail in your academic job market and grant-writing.
-Want more?
-I work with you, one-on-one, with complete confidentiality, on the writing, speaking, and interview skills you need to move closer to your professional goals.
+I also work with you, one-on-one, with complete confidentiality, on the writing, speaking, and interview skills you need to move closer to your professional goals.
 I focus on your particular strengths and challenges, and outline the steps you need to take to be successful in each of your specific applications and projects.
 Together we chart a path to make you competitive.
 I can’t guarantee a particular outcome, but I can guarantee that I will deliver to you, to the best of my ability, bullshit-free advising on your grants, writing, the job market, and tenure, as well as coaching on professional and career dilemmas.

 I am the available and career-savvy adviser you need, that you should already have, but probably don’t.